 The “disp” function removes trendlines due to accelerometer bias to get a 0-mean displacement waveform.
 The “DoubleInteg” calculation assumes the initial velocity and displacement values are zero.
 The latter may be more appropriate for transient events that are not necessarily zero-mean but are susceptible to wandering trendlines.

 7. Plot the Field Data Replication (FDR) error waveform

 Plots the error signal between the demand trace and control trace in the FDR test mode.

 20*log10(Control/Demand) && (Demand > 0)

-This will compute the dB difference between the Control and Demand traces in Sine mode.
-The logical “&&” operator will select out only the calculations where the demand trace is positive, and set the result to 0.0 where the demand is zero.
+Computes the dB difference between the control and demand traces in Sine mode.
+The logical “&&” operator will only select out the calculations where the demand trace is positive and sets the result to 0.0 where the demand is zero.

 10*log10(Control/Demand) && (Demand > 0)